chrisliu298/cse20-python-teaching/1_installation/install_python.md

 ![miniconda macOS installation instruction](images/miniconda-macos.png)

+**Note**: If you choose to use miniconda as your Python installer, the best practice is to create an environment instead of operating on the default environment (i.e., no environment).
+This is especially important if you want to upgrade Python or install a version different from the one you have.
+[This page](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-python.html#updating-or-upgrading-python) might be helpful if you want to do so.

 ## Creating a standalone environment (optional)

 There is nothing wrong with using an out-of-the-box version of Python, but it is sometimes better to use an "environment," which can be considered as a container that is safe enough for you to play with.
 People sometimes create a new environment when they have a new "project."